pcantalupo/annotater/README.md

 22. shsp_ent - nucleotide entropy of the subject sequence from Sstart to Send, inclusive
 23. shsp_%lc - percent of low complexity amino acids in the subject sequence from Sstart to Send, inclusive

+### Taxonomy module
+In the `e7.fa` example above, notice that columns 9 to 12 are `NULL` in the `report.txt` file.
+This is because we didn't tell Annotater to run the Taxonomy module.
+If you want taxonomy information about each subject such as type (i.e. bacteria, virus, etc...), virus family, species, genome type (i.e. ssRNA+, etc...), rerun the Annotater command line but this time add the parameter `-tax`.
+However, if you don't have a local NCBI Taxonomy database properly installed (see below), add the option `-remotetax` as well (this query NCBI for taxonomy info).
+Since Annotater kept track of what searches were completed, it will skip running BLASTN again on the sequence and start immediately on determining the taxonomy information.

+`Reann.pl -file e7.fa -config config.txt -num_threads 4 -evalue 1e-50 -tax`

 ### NCBI Taxonomy database (optional)

 Build a local copy of the [NCBI Taxonomy database](https://ftp.ncbi.nih.gov/pub/taxonomy/accession2taxid/) using the `taxonomizr` R package ([Github](https://github.com/sherrillmix/taxonomizr)).
 Run the following R commands (takes several hours and about 150GB of space):